Sebobo/Shel.Neos.Hyphens/README.md

 ## Introduction

 This package provides a button to insert soft hyphens for the inline editor in Neos CMS.

+Many browser support some kind of hyphenation via CSS but it doesnt work reliably on all systems and not with all languages.
+See the [CanIuse](https://caniuse.com/#feat=css-hyphens) table for details.

+Therefore this package provides a manual way to insert them.
+You should be careful with using the CSS based hyphenation in combination with the manual hyphens as the result can be unexpected.

 It's compatible with Neos CMS 3.3 and 4.x with the Neos.Ui 2+.